Spatially covariant gravity with a dynamic lapse function: Spatially covariant gravity with two physical degrees of freedom

 where $N$ is the lapse function, $N^i$ is the shift function and $h_{ij}$ is the induced metric on the spatial hypersurfaces.
-In general, the Lagrangian involves both the kinetic term of the induced spatial metric, i.e. the extrinsic curvature $K_{ij}=\mathsterling_{\vec n}h_{ij}/2$, and the kinetic term of the lapse function $F=\mathsterling_{\vec n}N$, where $\mathsterling_{\vec n}$ is the Lie derivative with respect to the timelike vector $\vec n$ normal to the spatial hypersurfaces.
+In general, the Lagrangian involves both the kinetic term of the induced spatial metric, i.e. the extrinsic curvature $K_{ij}=\mathsterling_{\vec n}h_{ij}/2$, and the kinetic term of the lapse function $F=\mathsterling_{\vec n}N$, where $\mathsterling_{\vec n}$ is the Lie derivative with respect to the timelike vector $\vec n$ normal to the spatial hypersurface.
 Note that to keep the spatial diffeomorphism, $N^i$ can only enter the Lagrangian through $K_{ij}$ and $F$.
 In addition, terms involving the spatial derivative such as $D_m F, D_m K_{ij}$ are also allowed.
 The most general action of SCG is

-In this section, we will derive sufficient and necessary conditions for ensuring two DoFs for the theory by Hamiltonian analysis.
+In this section, we will derive sufficient and necessary conditions for ensuring two DoF for the theory by Hamiltonian analysis.
+The Hamiltonian analysis can also be used to construct a one-to-one correspondence between the gauge and reparametrization parameters \cite{Mukherjee:2007yi}.
 For the sake of Hamiltonian analysis, we introduce two auxiliary fields $A$ and $B_{ij}$ to rewrite the action \eqref{action1} as

 where $S_B$ is obtained from the action \eqref{action1} by replacing $K_{ij}$ with $B_{ij}$ and $F$ with $A$.
-In the case that $S_B$ doesn't involve the spatial derivative of $A, B_{ij}$, varying the action with respect to $A$ and $B_{ij}$, we get
+In the case that $S_B$ doesn't involve the spatial derivative of $A$ and $B_{ij}$, varying the action with respect to $A$ and $B_{ij}$, we get

 To ensure $F=A$ and $K_{ij}=B_{ij}$, we require

 In the SCG, the 17 canonical variables are

 and the corresponding conjugate momenta are